Edmund March Blunt

-Edmund March Blunt (June 20, 1770 – January 4, 1862) was an American navigator, author, and publisher of nautical magazines.
+Edmund March Blunt (June 20, 1770 – January 4, 1862) was an American navigator, writer, and publisher of nautical magazines.
 He established a nautical book and chart publishing firm that became the largest publishing firm in the early 19th century.
 In 1796, he published American Coastal Pilot, which described every port of the United States.
 Blunt created a map in 1796 of what is now the Federated States of Micronesia.

 Personal life

 Blunt was born in Portsmouth, New Hampshire, and lived in Sing Sing, New York.
 He had four sons: Nathaniel B., Edmund, George and Joseph.
 Edmund Blunt was a hydrographer.
 Mount Blunt in Antarctica is named for him.

 Nautical publisher

 Blunt published the Impartial Herald, under the firm name of Blunt and Robinson, which was established on May 18, 1793.
-The firm was disovled on February 28, 1794, and Blunt became the publisher of the Herald.
+The firm was dissolved on February 28, 1794, and Blunt became the publisher of the Herald.
 In December, 1794, under the new firm name of Blunt & March, he united the Morning Star with the Impartial Herald.
 By 1795, the Impartial Herald was published twice a week.
 In 1796, Blunt sold his interest in the paper to Angier March who continued the publication until it was merged with the Political Gazette in 1797 when the name changed to the Newburyport Herald.
 When Blunt sold the Impartial Herald, he published the American Coast Pilot in 1796, in Newburyport, Massachusetts.
 It was published until 1858 by the United States Hydrographic Office, reaching 21 editions by 1867.
 Its final publication was produced in New York.
 (Sabin 6025).
 Blunt expanded chart coverage into the Pacific Ocean and in 1857, expanded into the Indian Ocean.